 I shared my sexual preference with my counselor, trusted him, and allowed him to address my therapeutic needs.
 This doesn’t mean that I think only gay counselors should work with gay people.
 My point is that this particular program was strong because it embraced diversity and took a balanced approach.
 It involved my family of choice but respected my professional privacy.
 It challenged me to accept responsibility for my actions while it avoided passing judgment.

-How to Help LGBT Addicts Seek Rehabilitation
+How to Help LGBTQ Addicts Seek Rehabilitation

 The Year After I Left Rehab My Support System Splintered

 In time, I conquered my addiction.
 A year after I left the rehab program, my boyfriend left me, and my family of choice made a cross-country move, splintering my support system.